RichardTND/KickAss-SEUCK-Framework-V4/README.md

 That's everything featured.
 Older features are still supported in V4.0.

-V5.0 coming later in 2022.
-I'm mainly focusing on Cruiser-X 79 as a main project at the moment.
+V5.0 coming some time in the forseeable future, which will allow additional in game features.